Saksorn21/nyren-codebase-setup/repo-templates/README.md

 curl https://unpkg.com/@nyren/repo-templates@latest/templates.json -o templates.json
 ```

-## Usage

-Once the template JSON is fetched, you can parse and use it to set up file structures in your project.
-The templates include basic configurations for JavaScript and TypeScript projects, such as `tsconfig.json`, `.prettierrc.json`, and others.

 ### Example Usage

 Here is a simple example where you can use template code from the @nyren/codebase-setup v0.3.0 and above library.